Ivory Tower (2014 film): Reception

 The film was named one of the best documentaries of 2014 by Indiewire.
 Frank Bruni of The New York Times called the film "an astonishingly thorough tour of the university landscape."
 Matt Goldberg in his review for Collider said that "Ivory Tower almost seems ambivalent about the college crisis, but it’s never cold or emotionless."
 Todd McCarthy of The Hollywood Reporter gave the film a positive review, calling it "a stimulating and upsetting look at how high tuition and huge student loans have created a perfect storm over American colleges."
+On Rotten Tomatoes, the film has an aggregate score of 83% based on 43 positive and 9 negative critic reviews.
+The website's consensus reads: "Although Ivory Tower makes it clear that there isn't enough room in a 90-minute film to tackle spiraling student loan debt, it also serves as a compelling call for deeper investigation."